AdamCornfield/rentmycar/README.md

 # rentmycar
 All code can also be viewed on the github repository here: https://github.com/AdamCornfield/rentmycar

+***NOTE:** The database has been modified to correct spelling mistakes and as such when testing it is crucial that you use the database file provided in the project folder.

 # Disclaimer:
 All work in this project is my own unless specifically stated otherwise.